-[SCHOOL NAME] SCHOOL COUNCIL NOMINATION FORM - 2020-2021
+SCHOOL NAME SCHOOL COUNCIL NOMINATION FORM - 2020-2021

 SELF-NOMINATION I would like to join School Council as an elected member.
-I understand that an elected position requires more involvement and responsibilities than a general member does.
-I understand that this role involves attending School Council meetings.
-My Name: My Phone: My E-mail: I am interested in serving in one of the following School Council roles (please circle): CHAIR CO-CHAIR TREASURER SECRETARY MEMBER AT LARGE OTHER I am the parent/guardian of [student name] who is currently registered in Grade at [insert school name].
-I am an employee of HWDSB (please circle): YES NO NOMINATION OF ANOTHER CANDIDATE Nominator's Name: Nominee's Name: Nominee's Phone: Nominee's Email: Suggested School Council roles for the nominee (please circle): CHAIR CO-CHAIR TREASURER SECRETARY MEMBER AT LARGE OTHER The nominee is the parent/guardian of, who is currently registered in Grade at [insert school name].
-Is the nominee an employee of HWDSB? (please circle): YES NO

-Please complete and return this form to the school office by [insert date]
+I unde requires more involvement and responsibilities than a general i this role involves attending School Council meetings.
+My Name: - Ay Phone: My E-mail: am interested in serving in one of the following School Coun cil roles (please circle): CHAIR CO-CHAIR TREASURER SECRETARY MEMBER AT LARGE OTHER I am the parent/guardian ofat [insert school name]. [student name] who is I am an employee of HWDSB (please circle): YES NO Nominator's Name: Nominee's Phone: Nominee's Email: Suggested School Council roles for the nominee (please circle) : CHAIR CO-CHAIR TREASURER SECRETARY MEMBER AT LARGE OTHER The nominee is the parent/guardian of is currently registered in Grade at [insert school name]. , who Is the nominee an employee of HWDSB? (please circle): YES NO Please complete and return this form to the school office by [insert date]